 It is absolutely impossible to meet the needs of wild animals in circuses.
 This applies in particular to the largest among them: elephants.
 The size of their enclosures and the constant travelling are also problematic ‒ along with many other issues.
-Increasing numbers of circuses have decided not to display wild animals, and as a result, they have not suffered a slump in visitor figures.
+Increasing numbers of circuses have decided not to display wild animals any longer.
+The result: they have not suffered a slump in visitor numbers.

 In Switzerland too, FFW is active in this matter.
-It supports the petition «No Wild Animals at the Circus!”.
+For example, we supported the petition petition “No Wild Animals at the Circus!”.
 26 countries in Europe have already approved restrictions or bans on the use of wild animals in circuses.

 Transferring all eight elephants still captive in Argentina to the elephant sanctuary in Brazil